ruha-healing/ruha-healing.github.io/content/post/The-seventh-chakra/index.md

 ---
 title: 'The seventh chakra'
 subtitle: A series about the 8 chakras of Kundalini Yoga - *Crown Chakra*
-summary: 'This chakra called "Sahasrara" has a strong power to open yourself up for spirituality and connect to the higher consciousness.
-Find out more in this post.'
+summary: 'This chakra called "Sahasrara" has a strong power to open you to spirituality and connect you to higher consciousness.
+You will learn more about it in this article.'
 authors:
 - admin
 tags: []